bji/libmame/src/libmame/readme.txt

 This is intended to allow MAME to be built as a library that any application can link against to get access to the full functionality of the MAME engine.

-The application linking against libmame must provide callbacks which implement the equivalent functionality of the OSD functions listed above; but not as OSD functions, instead as callback functions (see libmame.h).